Blitzkrieg (punk band): History

 A reworked version of New World Order written by Jax Chambers, is also on the album.

 It has been well received, named Old School Punk album of the year by Vive le Rock magazine.

+In July 2022 the band added a new member, guitarist Steve"Fish"Brookes taking them back to a 4-piece, a new EP and album is presently being recorded for release 2023.